rashidzeb/linux-fim-tool/README.md

 | Command output monitoring | Yes | No | No |
 | User space only | Yes | No | No |

 *The tool itself doesn't need root.
-Specific commands you configure it to monitor might.
+Commands you configure it to monitor might.

 ---

 ## Known limitations

-- Single-threaded, so scanning very large file systems is slower than it could be
+- Single-threaded hashing means performance on very large file systems is bounded.
+Parallel hashing is a straightforward future extension.
-- Baseline is stored locally, so an attacker with access to the state directory could tamper with it.
-GPG signing and remote storage are on the roadmap.
+- The baseline is stored locally.
+An attacker with write access to the state directory could tamper with it.
+GPG-signed baselines and remote storage are the obvious next steps.
-- Minor accuracy issues with permission change detection in edge cases around symlinks
+- Permission change detection has minor accuracy issues in edge cases around symlinks and special file types.
+- No real-time monitoring in this version.

 ---

 ## What's next

-- inotify-based near-real-time monitoring with proper resource budgeting
+The two open problems this prototype deliberately doesn't solve are the main directions for future work:

+- **Continuous monitoring under resource constraints**: inotify-based detection with adaptive resource budgeting, so the tool can run on production systems without degrading performance
-- ML-based classification to distinguish suspicious changes from routine ones
+- **Intelligent change classification**: lightweight ML-based anomaly detection to distinguish suspicious changes from routine administrative activity, rather than leaving all triage to the sysadmin
-- GPG-signed baselines
-- Remote baseline storage and multi-host support
+- GPG-signed baselines and remote baseline storage
+- Multi-host deployment with centralised reporting
-- Kubernetes and container monitoring extension
+- Container and Kubernetes pod monitoring

 ---

 ## Research context

-Developed as part of MSc Computing research at Bangor University (2025-26), supervised by Dr Cameron Gray.
-The dissertation compared this tool against Tripwire and OSSEC across small, medium, and large-scale environments.
-The core finding was that a user-space, on-demand approach is genuinely viable for Linux web server environments, with the trade-offs around real-time monitoring being the main area for future work.
+Built as an MSc individual project at Bangor University (2025-26), supervised by Dr Cameron Gray.
+The dissertation benchmarked this tool against Tripwire and OSSEC across three scale scenarios (100, 5,000, and 50,000 files) and evaluated detection accuracy, resource usage, and usability.
+The core finding was that a user-space, on-demand approach is practically viable for Linux web server environments, and that the two unsolved problems above are the right targets for follow-on research.

 ---